lewoudar/scalpel/docs/static-spider.md

 trio.run(main)
 ```

+!!! note
+    there is an icon at the top right of the code where you can click to copy and paste into your editor and test it.

 If you run this program, you will just see `hello spider` printed in your console.
 Nothing exciting right now, let's
 change that.